 Barttelot Spelling Variations

-spelling variations are a prevailing characteristic of Norman surnames.
+Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Bartlett, Bartlet, Bartlette, Bartolet, Bartelot and many more.

 Early Notables of the Barttelot family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Barttelot Notables in all our PDF Extended History products and printed products wherever possible.
+Another 65 words (5 lines of text) are included under the topic Early Barttelot Notables in all our PDF Extended History products and printed products wherever possible.